|

 There's no doubt, though, how much fun the campaign must have been for

+its creators.
 The book, Men of

 Metal, is about forty pages of pure fiction built